Existence of Bulk Vortices in Superconductors with Strong Magnetic Fields: Introduction

 where $\nabla^\bot=(-\partial_2,\partial_1)$.
 To stress the dependence on $b$ and $\varepsilon$, we sometimes use the notation $(\Psi_*,\Ab_*)_{b,\varepsilon}$ for a minimizer of $\cE_{b,\varepsilon}$.

-In the units we have chosen, the asymptotics of the critical magnetic fields mentioned in the previous Section are know exactly \cite{SS07,FH}:
+In the units we have chosen, the asymptotics of the critical magnetic fields mentioned in the previous Section are know exactly \cite{SS07,FH}.
+Specifically, the critical values of \(h_{\mathrm{ex}}\) are

 In the setting described here, the first critical field $ \Hc$ and its precise asymptotic expression are discussed in detail in \cite{S99, SS00, SS03} and \cite[Chpt.
-7]{SS07} (see also \cite{BJOS, RSS} for the three-dimensional analogue of the problem): for applied fields below $ \Hc $ the order parameter does not vanish, while it has isolated zeros -- {\it vortices} -- above $H_{C_1}$.
-If the applied field's intensity stays between $H_{C_2}$ and $H_{C_3}$, the order parameter concentrates on the boundary of $\Omega$ and the sample exhibits {\it surface supercondutivity}.
+7]{SS07} (see also \cite{BJOS, RSS} for the three-dimensional analogue of the problem): for applied fields below $ \Hc $ the order parameter does not vanish, while it has isolated zeros -- {\it vortices} -- above $H_{c1}$.
+If the applied field's intensity stays between $H_{c2}$ and $H_{c3}$, the order parameter concentrates on the boundary of $\Omega$ and the sample exhibits {\it surface supercondutivity}.
 This regime was first addressed in \cite{Pan} and then extensively studied later, {e.g.}, in \cite[Chpt.
-14]{FH}, \cite{AH, CR1, CR2} and references therein (see also the review \cite{Cor} for a discussion of domains with corners at the boundary). {The transition occurring close to $H_{C_2}$, as well as the distribution of superconductivity, was investigated in \cite{Al, AS, FK2, K-sima}.} Eventually, above $H_{C_3}$, superconductivity is entirely lost and the minimizer is the {\it normal state} $(0,\Fb)$ (see, {e.g.}, \cite[Chpt.
+14]{FH}, \cite{AH, CR1, CR2} and references therein (see also the review \cite{Cor} for a discussion of domains with corners at the boundary). {The transition occurring close to $H_{c2}$, as well as the distribution of superconductivity, was investigated in \cite{Al, AS, FK2, K-sima}.} Eventually, above $H_{c3}$, superconductivity is entirely lost and the minimizer is the {\it normal state} $(0,\Fb)$ (see, {e.g.}, \cite[Chpt.
 13]{FH} and references therein).

-In this paper, the applied magnetic field is \bdm \hex= \frac{b}{\eps^{2}}, \qquad 0 < b < 1, \edm so that we are in the regime below but with a field of the same order as $H_{C_2}$.
+In this paper, the applied magnetic field is \bdm \hex= \frac{b}{\eps^{2}}, \qquad 0 < b < 1, \edm so that we are in the regime below but with a field of the same order as $H_{c2}$.
 Let us describe the expected behavior of GL minimizers in this regime: as long as $ \hex \sim |\log\eps| $ vortices do not cover the whole domain but they are confined in a region which can be determined by solving a suitable free-boundary problem \cite[Chpt.
 7]{SS07}; however, as soon as $ \hex \gg |\log\eps| $, vortices are expected to occupy uniformly the whole domain $ \Omega $ with a constant density proportional to $ \hex $.
-They are also believed to arrange themselves in a periodic triangular lattice -- the famous {\it Abrikosov lattice} \cite{Ab} --, whose existence is observed experimentally but mathematically only conjectured.
+They are also believed to arrange themselves in a periodic triangular lattice -- the famous {\it Abrikosov lattice} \cite{Ab} --, whose existence is observed experimentally but mathematically only conjectured {as a minimizing configuration (see also the related mathematical works \cite{ST1, ST2} on the existence and stability of Abrikosov lattice solutions to the GL equations).}